 I – –issimo (-est, superlative meaning the best, ultimate)

 Since we’re talking coffee, there’s also the best of a joint venture of illycaffè and Coca-Cola, coffee to-go, illy issimo, found just about anywhere in New York.
 Issimo Productions opted to name its media company with just the superlative suffix, and built its culture on three core values: Bellissimo, Bravissimo, Grandissimo.

 Lingua is recognized mostly when we speak of a lingua franca, especially if we think of English as the lingua franca of business.
 This term was coined when Italy dominated commerce, from late medieval times to the 19th century, and the language of communication was a simple Italian mixed with Romance languages, Greek, Arabic and Turkish.
 Today in a city that has over 140 languages spoken regularly, lingua is used frequently, as we find with translation, interpretation and global marketing companies, like Lingualinx, (on 5th Ave.)
 Omnilingua (in the Village), and Translingua (on 43rd).

 Why include a 13th century Venetian explorer in my Italian alphabet?
 Geico, with regional offices in New York State, recently revived this explorer and the Italian language enjoyably in one of its commercial series “It’s Not Surprising.”
 Marco Polo is standing fully dressed in a suburban above-ground pool in the middle of a game named for him (or at least given his name).
 Without subtitles yet requiring much negotiation of meaning – the viewer trying to understand the Italian language, and Marco Polo trying to understand the rules to the game – it is quite humorous.
 Native Italian speakers too will guffaw because the Venetian Polo speaks with an accent that seems to be Roman…

-Next week, from N to Z!
+Next episode, from N to Z!